SG Markets WebClear

 Using these validated flows, I created wireframes that covered individual screens as well as the overall navigation structure.
 We reviewed and refined these wireframes weekly with product owners, developers, and expert users.
 A key focus during this stage was designing content-first, reusable layouts and test responsive behavior to anticipate technical constraints early in the process.

-A diagram showing the different grid systems used in our design
+A diagram showing the fluid grid used in our design

 Once the structure was validated, I created interactive prototypes in Figma aligned with the SG Markets design system.
 To ensure continuity and scalability across the platform: